+4.3 Current liabilities

-4.2 Liability to other RWE Companies
+Liabilities to other RWE Companies

-This accrual contains the notarial expenses for incorporation, paid on-behalf-of the company by RWE Renewables International Participations B.V., a Dutch holding company for the majority of the RWE Renewables group companies.
-In 2024 RWE Renewables International Participations B.V. will recharge these expenses to the company.
+At year end this liability represents the recharge of staff costs from RWE Renewables International Participations B.V.
+At the end of 2023 this was an accrual for notarial expenses for incorporation, paid on-behalf-of the Company by RWE Renewables International Participations B.V., a Dutch holding company for the majority of the RWE Renewables group companies.
+In 2024 RWE Renewables International Participations B.V. recharged these expenses to the Company.